onera/cwipi/training/Python/01_Introduction/introduction.md

 #### Standard element Mesh

-If you want to provide your mesh per standard element type (eg for Finite Element codes), you should do for each element type:
+If you want to provide your mesh per standard element type (eg for Finite Element codes) but still in element->vertex fashion, you should do for each element type:

 ```{prf:algorithm} c
   int block_idendifier = CWP_Mesh_interf_block_add("code_name",